How can we create a culture of lifelong learning?

 Two minutes with Capita’s Ismail Amla

-Capita’s Chief Growth Officer, Ismail Amla, looks at how we’re at the beginning of the Fourth Industrial Revolution and that an organisations competitive advantage is to learn faster than their competitors.
+Capita’s former Chief Growth Officer, Ismail Amla, looks at how we’re at the beginning of the Fourth Industrial Revolution and that an organisations competitive advantage is to learn faster than their competitors.

 Listen to the three tips that organisations should be doing to ensure they can implement a lifelong learning culture into their business.